the-good-work/ximi/README.md

 2. XIMI server

 Refactor will allow monorepo to all run with `pnpm` instead of npm, and upgrade all dependency packages as well as the node version to v18.x.

+## Development

+A livekit backend is needed to run the application.
+On macOS, `brew install livekit` should install the latest version of livekit.